Ameer-Hamza289/Ameer-Hamza289/README.md

 # 💻 Ameer Hamza

 Welcome to my GitHub!
-I'm a software engineer with extensive industry experience.
-I specialize in software development and am passionate about creating attractive and efficient solutions
+I'm a software engineer with extensive experience in the industry.
+I specialize in problem-solving and software development, and am passionate about creating attractive and efficient solutions

 ![Profile Views](https://komarev.com/ghpvc/?username=Ameer-Hamza289&color=blueviolet)

 ## 🚀 About Me

-- 🔭 I’m currently working on self development and problem solving
+- 🔭 I’m currently working on self-development and problem-solving
 - 🌱 I’m currently learning AI technologies.
 - 👯 I’m looking to collaborate on projects powered by Machine Learning or AI
-- 💬 Ask me about full stack development and the MERN stack
+- 💬 Ask me about full-stack development and the MERN stack
 - 📫 How to reach me: ameer.hamza92002@gmail.com
 - ⚡ Fun fact: As a tech geek, I'm always exploring the latest advancements in technology, from tinkering with new gadgets to tackling coding challenges with enthusiasm.